 - 1 teacher may take Tier 3 kids who need interventions on letter i.d. and sound

 - 1 teacher Tier 3 kids who need interventions on deleting phonemes

 - 1 teacher Tier 2 kids who need re-teaching on a story retelling

 - 1 teacher Tier 1 kids who are ready to move on to enrichment on identifying conflict and resolution

 Remember, you have a teaching team so that you can support each other so lean on each other and use each other!
 You also are all different and have different strengths!
 Simply put, don’t be afraid to say “No thank you!” to the struggling babies but “Bring ’em on!” to the high achievers.

-How do you manage it all and keep it all organized?
+How do you keep up with managing RTI and keep it all organized?
 I would love to hear your tips!